2023 Most Popular Electrical Engineering Master's Degree Schools in Maryland

 Check out the EE master's degree programs at these schools if you want to attend one of the most popular in Maryland.

-Our 2023 rankings named Johns Hopkins University the most popular school in Maryland for electrical engineering students working on their master’s degree.
-Johns Hopkins is a very large private not-for-profit school located in the city of Baltimore.
+Our analysis found Johns Hopkins University to be the most popular school for electrical engineering students who want to pursue a master’s degree in Maryland.
+Johns Hopkins is a fairly large private not-for-profit school located in the large city of Baltimore.

 Women make up 18% of the EE majors at the school.